 To achieve these three goals, this project proposes establishing a daisy chain network of thermal imaging cameras equipped with AI to monitor each room.
 Each sensor module will count the people entering or leaving the room and communicate the data through the daisy chain to a central server.
 The server will compile the data and publish to an interface such as a web browser or a mobile application for easy viewing.
 This will allow ASU’s safety officials to instantly see accurate headcounts in real time.
 The current approach is to develop the sensor unit using a Raspberry Pi and an infrared camera.
 The sensor forwards its data to the Raspberry Pi, and the computer processes the data, updates its room count, and transmits its room count to the server.
 The server computer will also be a Raspberry Pi, and it will handle all traffic from the sensor-clients and display-clients.
 ASU security will have a desktop and mobile client program to query this server’s data.
 Work-to-date includes sensor and camera research, ultrasonic sensor and thermal camera prototyping, server setup, client request testing, and display prototyping.

-Thomas Duke, Computer Systems Engineering
+Thomas Duke, Senior, Computer Systems Engineering

-Nicholas Iwanski, Sophomore, Electrical Engineering
+Nicholas Iwanski, Junior, Electrical Engineering

-Seth Mazza, Freshman, Aerospace Engineering
+Seth Mazza, Sophomore, Aerospace Engineering